Darkvinx88/LM-Studio-STS/README.md

 - **Chat Interface**: Modern, responsive chat UI with message history
 - **Advanced Settings**: Configurable voice parameters, system prompts, and API endpoints
 - **Real-time Status**: Health monitoring for all connected services
+- **Change Models from UI**: Change your LM studio models directly from the UI
+- **Audio On/Off**: Bypass completly the text-to-speech pipeline if wanted
+- **Shutdown and Cleanup**: Shut everything down and clean temporary files with one click directly from the interface

 ## Architecture